-The portfolio comprises many different product variants and is categorized by the four available product complexity levels shown in Figure 10.
+The portfolio comprises many different product variants and is categorized by the four available product complexity levels shown in Figure 7.
 The lowest complexity C_0 consists of just a base and a cap and requires to load the CS with the proper cap color and then processing a properly colored base at that machine.
 The highest complexity C_3 requires a base with three mounted rings and a cap.
 For a product, the colors of base, rings, and cap as well as the order of the rings are of importance.

-The product complexities do not account for additional bases that are required for some colors.
-(Depending on the ring color, the robot has to deliver an additional cap to a RS first in order to get a ring.)
+Depending on the ring color, the robot may have to deliver one or more additional bases to a RS first in order to get a ring.
 We therefore distinguish color complexities as CC_0 , CC_1 , and CC_2 depending on whether zero, one, or two additional bases are required for a color.
-The referee box ensures that there will always be some orders for C_1 products where the ring color does not require additional bases, i.e. with color complexity CC_0 - but not necessarily all C_1 orders have this constraint.
+The referee box ensures that there will always be some orders for C_1 products where the ring color does not require additional bases, i.e., with color complexity CC_0 - but not necessarily all C_1 orders have this constraint.